Coaches

 Mr. Kim began his teaching career in a quiet suburb of San Jose, Costa Rica.
 His teaching assignment was second grade math, seventh grade math, eighth grade math, world history, US history, … and he was the high school gym teacher.
 Though he loved his time there, he was teaching for free (college loans needed some attention) and dating a girl in Chicago (to whom he is now married).
 So, he came back to Chicago and found a job at Stevenson.

 Mr. Kim began teaching at Stevenson during the 2002-2003 school year.
 Through the years he has taught Algebra 1, Geometry, Geometry Honors, Algebra 2, Algebra 2 Accelerated, Honors Algebra 2, Pre-Calculus, Pre-Calculus Honors, and AP Statistics.
-As a math team coach, he spent the first few years as the freshman advisor, was the oralist coach for several years, and has been the head coach and sophomore advisor since the 2017-2018 school year.
-Mr. Kim is also the freshman coach for the boys volleyball team here at Stevenson.
+As a math team coach, he spent the first few years as the freshman advisor, was the oralist coach for several years, served as the sophomore coach, is now the senior coach, and has been the head coach since the 2017-2018 school year.
+Mr. Kim also coached volleyball for the boys and girls program at Stevenson for over 20 seasons and was the first sponsor for the Korean club.

 In high school, Mr. Kim did not even know there was such a thing as math team.
 Niles North is not exactly the mecca for high school math.
 Still, he enjoyed math enough to become a math major at Northwestern.
-His proudest math nerd math moment was attending a 6 week math camp in Park City, Utah 6 years ago.
+His proudest math nerd math moment was attending a 6-week math camp in Park City, Utah in 2014.

 Eric Anderson